UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - **Program Code** is where executable instructions for each method are stored.
 These are held in a distinctly different area to data (variables).
 It is typically _read-only_ and executable.
 - **Stack Memory** holds data such as function parameters and local variables.
 This region grows downwards (in terms of memory addresses) as you enter a method and contracts back upwards when you leave.
 - **Heap Memory** is allocated on request at run-time, typically using the _new_ keyword.
-When you use _new_, the heap manager attempts to locate a space on the heap that is large enough for the type of object being alocated and stored.
-In the unfortuante event that it cannot find such a block of memory, a _null_ is returned.
-Heap memory can be enourmous as it can often utilise page files (also known as swap files) on disks if there is in sufficient physical RAM.
-The top of the heap typically grows upwards (in terms of memory addresses) as more objects are allocated and down as objects are deallocated.
+When you use _new_, the heap manager attempts to locate a space on the heap that is large enough for the type of object being allocated and stored.
+In the unfortunate event that it cannot find such a block of memory, a _null_ is returned.
+Heap memory can be enormous as it can often utilise page files (also known as swap files) on disks if there is in sufficient physical RAM.
+The top of the heap typically grows upwards (in terms of memory addresses) as more objects are allocated and down as objects are de-allocated.
 This process is known as dynamic memory allocation.
-As I hope is now apparent, _allocating and deallocating memory takes effort to manage, so comes with a CPU overhead_.
+As I hope is now apparent, _allocating and de-allocating memory takes effort to manage, so comes with a CPU overhead_.
 For performance critical code, you should try to avoid very rapid dynamic memory allocation.
 - There are also different regions of the heap.
 One is the _high frequency heap_, within which static variables are stored and persist, sometimes the lifetime of the application.

 Back to the code, we note the following:

 - Each instance of `RoadVehicle` has it's own _independent_ copy of the _instance member_ variable `EngineSerialNumber`.
-The keyword `new` requests that a portion of the _heap memory_ is allocted and reserved to hold all the instance member variables.
+The keyword `new` requests that a portion of the _heap memory_ is allocated and reserved to hold all the instance member variables.
 This is done for each _instance_ of the class.
-The keyword _new_ returns either a reference to the allocated memory (on sucess) or null (if it fails).
+The keyword _new_ returns either a reference to the allocated memory (on success) or null (if it fails).
 - We did not use `new` to allocate memory for the static member `ProjectVersion`.
 As soon as there is a reference to the `RoadVehicle` class (via accessing a static or new), a single class object is created in memory.
 We can view this as a _singleton_ object where only one copy can ever be created.
 Therefore, there is only ever one copy of the `ProjectVersion` string in memory.
 As it is public, it is global to the whole application.

 Note also that we have two local variables, `v1` and `v2`.
 These are declared _locally_ within the `Main` function, and are assigned to the reference values return by `new`.
 Under the hood, `new` returns a reference to some allocated block of memory on the _heap_ (or null if it fails).
 We therefore say these are _reference types_ (under the hood, reference types related to an actual address in memory).
 This is in contrast to _value types_ (such as `int` or `bool`), a discussion for later.

 Both `v1` and `v2` _only exist within the scope of the Main function_.
 The variables themselves are stored in another area of memory known as the *function stack*.
 This transient region of memory holds data such as function parameters and local variables.

 > `v1` and `v2` are local variables, so only exist within the scope of the `Main` function.
-They are _automatically_ created (allocated) when asigned a value, and automatically destroyed when we leave the `Main` function.
+They are _automatically_ created (allocated) when assigned a value, and automatically destroyed when we leave the `Main` function.

 So for the following code:
 ```C#